Diplomatic career of Muhammad: Pledges at al-'Aqaba

 In the summer of 620 during the pilgrimage season, six men of the Khazraj travelling from Medina came into contact with Muhammad.
 Having been impressed by his message and character, and thinking that he could help bring resolution to the problems being faced in Medina, five of the six men returned to Mecca the following year bringing seven others.
 Following their conversion to Islam and attested belief in Muhammad as the messenger of God, the twelve men pledged to obey him and to stay away from a number of Islamically sinful acts.
 This is known as the First Pledge of al-'Aqaba by Islamic historians.
 Following the pledge, Muhammad decided to dispatch a Muslim ambassador to Medina and he chose Mus'ab ibn 'Umair for the position, in order to teach people about Islam and invite them to the religion.

-With the slow but steady conversion of persons from both the Aws and Khazraj present in Medina, 75 Medinan Muslims came as pilgrims to Mecca and secretly convened with Muhammad in June 621, meeting him at night.
+With the slow but steady conversions from both the Aws and Khazraj present in Medina, 75 Medinan Muslims came as pilgrims to Mecca and secretly convened with Muhammad in June 621, meeting him at night.
 The group made to Muhammad the Second Pledge of al-'Aqaba, also known as the Pledge of War.
 The people of Medina agreed to the conditions of the first pledge, with new conditions including included obedience to Muhammad, the enjoinment of good and forbidding evil.
 They also agreed to help Muhammad in war and asked of him to declare war on the Meccans, but he refused.

-Some western academics are noted to have questioned whether or not a second pledge had taken place, although William M. Watt argues that there must have been several meetings between the pilgrims and Muhammad on which the basis of his move to Medina could be agreed upon.
+Some western academics are noted to have questioned whether or not a second pledge had taken place, although Montgomery Watt argues that there must have been several meetings between the pilgrims and Muhammad on which the basis of his move to Medina could be agreed upon.